Who are we?

 - Accountants They help organisations prepare their financial and non-financial data to measure performance, including the social impact of their economic activities.
 In doing so, they help organisations manage and control risks, provide checks and balances on good governance, ethics and sustainability.
 They also report these measurements to the outside world so stakeholders can base their decisions based on the organisation’s performance.

 - Auditors In providing audit and assurance services, they add credible information by giving an independent expert opinion to improve an organisation’s information or its context.
 In case of a statutory audit, they provide a legally mandated check of companies’ financial accounts and they form an opinion on those.
 The auditor helps improving the integrity of financial statements and stakeholders’ confidence in them.

 - Advisors Many organisations rely on the accountancy profession’s advisory capacity, for example on finance, tax, corporate social responsibility, HR, data protection and cyber security.

 See how diverse their daily work is in our in our video and Stories from Practice.

-What distinguishes qualified accountants from other finance professionals?
+What distinguishes professional accountants from other finance professionals?

 - qualified by, and registered with, the 51 professional bodies united in Accountancy Europe.